billy1380/cv/williamshakour.md

 __8__ subjects at grades __C (c)__ and above including Arabic, English and Maths.

 ##Skills
+- Proficient in Dart (used Flutter quite extensively)
-- Proficient in Java and have used various frameworks (e.g. spring) to set up web projects.
-I have used SWT and am very experienced with GWT.
+- Proficient in Java (up to v11)
 - Proficient in UML based OOD using tools such as MS Visio (for Visual Studio) and various other tools e.g. Eclipse modelling framework.
-- Expert in developing web and Windows applications in C# and .NET framework (1.0 - 3.5).
+- Some knowledget of C# and .NET framework (1.0 - 3.5).
 I also have MCPs in coding using C# and developing web applications.
-- Proficient in SQL through use of different versions of MySQL as well as some experience with SQL server 2005.
+- Proficient in SQL through use of different versions of MySQL.
-- Expert programming in C and C++ with windows programming (MFC and Borland Builder) including some knowledge of graphics written in OpenGL.
+- Expert programming in C and C++ including some knowledge of graphics written in OpenGL.
-- Knowledge of other languages includes php (expert), javascript (proficient) HTML (proficient) and XML (including WSDL, SOAP etc.) obtained through work on various web projects.
+- Knowledge of other languages includes php (expert), javascript (proficient) HTML an CSS (proficient) and XML (including WSDL, SOAP etc.) obtained through work on various web projects.
+- Proficient in JS
-- Extensively used SVN and more recently Git for source control.
+- Extensive experience with Git for source control (and Git flow).

 I have worked with PHP on a LAMP stack for a long time but these days my preferred setup of choice is the lovely no config App Engine environment.

 ###Interests and Activities
-I enjoy some sports mainly basketball, table tennis and swimming, although I don’t do much of any of those any more.
 For a few years now, I have mostly been reading/writing code and any remaining time I have has been taken over by other technology interests like playing with Blender, OpenSCAD, sketching and keeping up with developments in DIY 3D printers.
+I also 3D print fountain pens - [pictures on Instagram](https://www.instagram.com/williamshakour/).

 ##Social
 __Github\:__ [https://github.com/billy1380](https://github.com/billy1380 "William Shakour on Github")